albertocasagrande/pyModelChecking/README.md

 set([1, 2])
 ```

-Since $AFG p$ is a LTL formula, we imported the LTL temporal language and
+Since `AFG p` is a LTL formula, we imported the LTL temporal language and
-we used LTL model checking to establish which states of $K$ satisfy it.
+we used LTL model checking to establish which states of `K` satisfy it.

 ```python
 >>> from pyModelChecking.LTL import *